Foreign policy of the Russian Empire: Far East: China and Japan

 Finally, there was expansion to the Far East, as Russian settlers moved into the mining and agricultural districts of Siberia, taking control of local tribes and building towns, mines, prison camps along the Trans-Siberian Railway.
 The total Siberian population was only a half-million in 1800, but reached 9 million in 1914, of whom 1 million were criminals and political exiles.

 To build up a presence on the Pacific Ocean, Russia seized some 400,000 square miles of almost uninhabited territory from Qing dynasty China in 1858–1860.
 It sent in settlers and prisoners, so that its holdings from Vladivostok north along the Sea of Japan reached 310,000 in 1897.
 Russia established an economic role east into the Sinkiang and Manchuria regions of China peacefully, using the Treaty of Saint Petersburg (1881), loans to the Chinese government, networks of merchants, and by building the Chinese Eastern Railway, a branch of the Trans-Siberian railroad, through Manchuria to the ocean.
 Meanwhile, in the late 19th century, the Empire of Japan was expanding into Manchuria and especially Korea.
 It proposed a deal whereby the Russians would have the predominant role in Manchuria, and Japan in Korea.
 The tsar, contemptuous of the Japanese, bluntly refused.
 In the Russo-Japanese War, Japan attacked, pushing back the Russian army on the ground, and sinking the main Russian battle fleet.
 Japan took control of Korea and of the southern half of the Chinese Eastern Railway.

 Russian expansion jumped to North America, with small fur-trade operations in Alaska, coupled with missionaries to the natives.
 By 1861 the project lost money, threatened to antagonize the Americans, and could not be defended from Britain.
 In the Alaska Purchase of 1867, it was sold to the United States for $7.2 million.

 Before 1793

-The tsar so shaped foreign policy that a transition could mean an overnight radical turnabout.
-The most famous example came when in 1762, during the Seven Years' War, Empress Elizabeth had almost destroyed Frederick the Great of the Kingdom of Prussia.
+The Tsar shaped foreign policy in a way that a transition could mean an overnight radical turnabout.
+The most famous example came in 1762, during the Seven Years' War, where Empress Elizabeth had almost destroyed Frederick the Great of the Kingdom of Prussia.
 Then she suddenly died.
-The new tsar Peter III was a friend of Frederick, who unexpectedly survived.
+The new Tsar Peter III was a friend of Frederick, who unexpectedly survived.
 He called it the "Miracle of the House of Brandenburg."